WATER SERVICE LINE REPLACEMENTS

 The Company replaces several thousand of its service lines annually as part of its asset renewal program.
 Property owners may choose to replace their portion for various reasons.
 The customer (through the property owner) is responsible for the maintenance, repair and replacement of the portion owned by the property owner.

 During planned projects, the Company provides the customer with specific information on the project and general guidance on flushing the new service line.
-The customer receives information listing flushing procedures depending on the service line material (Lead, Partial-Lead, and no-Lead).
+The customer receives information listing flushing procedures depending on the service line material (Lead or no-Lead).
 If a lead service is identified, the company advises the customer of recommended steps to mitigate their potential exposure to lead in drinking water.

 Lead Service Lines